andrewclausen/sharepoint-mapper/README.md

 2. Download [sharepoint-mapper.R](https://github.com/andrewclausen/sharepoint-mapper/blob/main/sharepoint-mapper.R)

+3. Sharepoint-mapper requires some extra R packages (magrittr and jsonlite).
+   However, these are installed automatically the first time you use it, so you do not need to do anything about these.

-## How to use it:
+## How to use it

  1. Open a web browser.
-I recommend Google Chrome, because it is fast and has good developer tools.
+Most modern browsers -- including Brave, Chrome, Edge, Firefox and Safari -- have the requisite support for logging with HAR ("HTTP archive") files.
+Since Sharepoint is quite slow, I recommend a fast browser like Chrome.

  2. Open the SharePoint site you want to map.

- 3. Enable the developer tools to log the tab's activity, e.g. by pressing F12.
+ 3. Enable activity logging, e.g. in Firefox or Chrome, do this by opening the developer tools by pressing F12.

  4. Visit the parts of the site that you want to map.

- 5. On the developer tool panel, select "Network", and the down arrow to save the activity log as a HAR file.
+ 5. Save the log as a HAR file, e.g. in Firefox or Chrome, select "Network" on the developer tool panel, and click the down arrow to save the activity log as a HAR file.

  6. Run sharepoint-mapper.R in the same folder to produce a site map in Markdown format (site-map.md).
 You can do this from the command line, or within